bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 2. Download Anaconda [from here](https://www.anaconda.com/products/distribution) based on your operating system and architecture..

 3. On macOS, you can download the graphical installer and install it like every other software by following the on-screen instructions.
-Alternatively, you can download the installation script and using command line to install Anaconda like Linux.
-Details of the installation procedure is [available here](https://docs.anaconda.com/anaconda/install/mac-os/).
+Alternatively, you can download the installation script and use the command line to install Anaconda like Linux.
+Details of the installation procedure are [available here](https://docs.anaconda.com/anaconda/install/mac-os/).

 4. For WSL, download the installation script.
-Open Ubuntu terminal and use the following command to download the script to WSL home directory:
+Open the Ubuntu terminal and use the following command to download the script to the WSL home directory:

     ```
     wget https://repo.anaconda.com/archive/Anaconda3-2023.03-Linux-x86_64.sh
     ```
     `Anaconda3-2023.03-Linux-x86_64` is the latest version of Anaconda for Linux available at the time this is being written.
 Check for the [versions here](https://repo.anaconda.com/archive/).
 Replace it with the current stable version for download and installation.

-5. Once it is copied in the home directory, you can run the following command on Ubuntu terminal for installation:
+5. Once it is copied in the home directory, you can run the following command on the Ubuntu terminal for installation:

     ```
     bash Anaconda3-2023.03-Linux-x86_64